kanaimandal2002/type-speed-test/README.md

 A responsive web application to test and improve your typing speed and accuracy.

+## Live Demo

+You can view a live version of this tool at [(https://kanaimandal2002.github.io/type-speed-test/)]

 ## Features

 - Real-time WPM (Words Per Minute) calculation